Generic Inference in Latent Gaussian Process Models: Scalable Inference

 \section{Scalable Inference}

-Here we describe our scalable inference method for the model class specified in Section \ref{sec:model}.
-We build upon the inducing-point formalism underlying most sparse \gptext approximations \citep{quinonero2005unifying,titsias2009variational} and obtain an algorithm with time complexity $\bigO(\m^3)$, where $\m$ is the number of inducing points per latent process.
-We show that, under this sparse approximation and the variational inference framework, the expected log likelihood term and its gradient can be estimated using only expectations over univariate Gaussian distributions.
+Here we describe our scalable inference method for the model class specified in \S \ref{sec:model}.
+We build upon the inducing-variable formalism underlying most sparse \gptext approximations \citep{quinonero2005unifying,titsias2009variational} and obtain an algorithm with time complexity $\bigO(\m^3)$, where $\m$ is the number of inducing variables per latent process.
+We show that, under this sparse approximation and the variational inference framework, the expected log likelihood term and its gradient can be estimated using only samples from univariate Gaussian distributions.